predix/spring-log-filter/README.md

 # Multi-line message support

 In the default mode, the encoder outputs the log message using the `msg` field.
-This behavior remains unchanged.

 If the optional `messageLineSeparatorRegex` property is explicitly set, it activates line detection on the encoder.
 In this mode, the message is pre-processed to split it into multiple lines using the provided regex.
-The encoder outputs the resulting lines into a `msgLines` field instead of a `msg` field.

 # Integration with Predix Audit